 It’s December which means it’s harvesting time for oca tubers.
 Oca tubers are also known as New Zealand yam and oca tuberosa.
 At the moment it is still not available to buy in supermarkets in the UK.
-However, the tubers are sold on ebay for planting between September and December.
-It is price according to the size of tubers.
+However, the tubers are sold on eBay for planting between September and December.
+It is priced according to the size of tubers.
 At the moment they don’t cheap as potatoes or Jerusalem artichokes.
-It is available to buy at around end of November to February.
+It is available to buy from around the end of November to February.
 Tomato harvest today

 Encourage more tubers to form